pran-ekaiva006/Personal-Finance-Manager/README.md

 ### **About The Project**

-**Personal Finance Manager** is a full-stack web application that helps users **track their income, expenses, and budgets** in one place.
+**Personal Finance Manager** is a full-stack web application designed to help users efficiently **track income, expenses, and budgets**.
-It offers **data visualization, secure authentication**, and a **responsive dashboard** to make financial management easier and smarter.
+It offers **real-time visual insights** and **secure authentication** through a clean, modern, and responsive dashboard.

-Users can:
-- Add transactions
-- Manage budgets
-- View analytics and insights
-- Track overall financial performance
+Built with **React (Vite)** on the frontend and **Node.js + Express** on the backend, the application stores data in a **PostgreSQL database powered by Supabase**, ensuring reliability and scalability.

+Both the **frontend and backend are deployed on Render**, making the app easily accessible online.

 ---

 ### **Features**

-- 🔐 User authentication (JWT-based)
+- 🔐 Secure authentication using Supabase (PostgreSQL)
-- 💰 Add, edit, and delete income/expense transactions
+- 💰 Add, edit, and delete income or expense transactions
-- 📊 Interactive charts to visualize spending
-- 🎯 Set and manage category-based budgets
+- 🎯 Set and manage personalized budgets
-- 💡 Dynamic dashboard with financial insights
-- 📱 Fully responsive and mobile-friendly UI
+- 📊 Visual analytics with Pie and Line charts
+- 📆 Transaction history and category insights
+- 💡 Dashboard summary of total balance and trends
-- ☁️ Deployed on Render (Backend) and Vercel (Frontend)
+- ☁️ Hosted entirely on Render (Frontend + Backend)
+- 📱 Fully responsive design with Tailwind CSS

 ---